dogweather/forkful/content/en/c-sharp/strings/finding-the-length-of-a-string.md

 weight: 7
 ---

-## What & Why?

-Finding a string's length means counting its characters.
-We do it to validate input, loop through characters, allocate resources, or simple curiosity – knowing the size matters.

 ## How to:
 In C#, the `string.Length` property gives you the number of characters in a string.
 Here's how to use it:

 ```C#